 Project Excel.
-Located at UWC-Rock County, Project Excel is a pre-college program for minority students in three Beloit public schools: Aldrich Junior High School, McNeel Junior High School, and Beloit Memorial Senior High School.
-The program is designed to motivate and encourage minority students to remain in school and prepare for college.
+Located at UWC-Rock County, Project Excel is a pre-college program for ethnic minority students in two Beloit public schools: Aldrich Junior High School and Beloit Memorial Senior High School.

+The program is designed to motivate and encourage ethnic minority students to remain in school and prepare for postsecondary opportunities.
 Activities include academic advising, career advising and workshops, college selection and application processes, financial aid workshops, campus visits, and participation in cultural events.